-There is little question of the importance of these prevention and protection processes as cyber attack frequency and severity continues to increase, whether it involves extortion, destructive malware, or compromised credentials.
+There is little question of the importance of these prevention and protection processes as cyber-attack frequency and severity continue to increase, whether it involves extortion, destructive malware, or compromised credentials.
 Fraud, data loss, or disruption of service are not only disruptive, but also damaging to an institution’s finances, operations, compliance standing, strategic planning, and reputation.

 - Financial Institution – IT General Controls Review (ITGCR)